damouse/ELK-Playground/README.md

 - `logtrail`
 - `logspout`

+## Setup

+This branch is set up to use nginx as a reverse proxy to terminate TLS and to perform client authentication.
+The full docs for setting this up are not recorded here.

 Start the stack with `docker-compose up`.
+Start logspout with `docker-compose -f spout.yaml up`.

 Test with:

 ```
 docker run --rm alpine echo This is my log message